douglas/create-user-with-password-multisite/readme.txt

-=== Plugin Name ===
-Plugin Name: Create User With Password Multisite
+=== Create User With Password Multisite ===
-Contributors: mooveagency, jakubmoove
+Contributors: mooveagency ,jakubmoove
 Stable tag: trunk
 Plugin URI:
-Description: Adds functionality to register user with password on WP multisite instalation.
+Description: Adds functionality to register user with password on WP multisite installation.
-Version: 1.0.1
+Version: 1.0.4.
 Tags: multisite, user registration, password
 Tested up to: 4.1.0
 Requires at least: 3.0.1
 Author: Jakub Glos
 Author URI:
 License: GPLv2
-Text Domain: create-user-with-password-multisite

-With this plugin you will be able to register users in WP Multisite instalation with password.
+Allow site admins to allocate passwords to users as they register them in a WordPress Multisite.

 == Description ==

-With this plugin you will be able to register users in WP Multisite instalation with password.
+Allows a Site Admin to set the password during new user registration for the site they are responsible for within a WordPress Multisite network.

+**Features**

+* Simple to use, no setup required
+* Site Admins can allocate user passwords
+* Visit: <code>Users -> Add New  </code>

+**Help develop this plugin**

+The CUWPM plugin is hosted on GitHub if you want to help out with the development or testing then head over to https://github.com/MooveAgency/create-user-with-password-multisite

 == Installation ==

 Installation is quite simple.

-1) Download and install plugin.
-2) You are ready to go!

-== Frequently Asked Questions ==
+1) Upload the entire create-user-with-password-multisite folder to the <code>/wp-content/plugins/ </code>directory.

+2) Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==